imagej/imagej.github.io/pages/How_to_set_up_and_populate_an_update_site.md

 ## Publishing your update site

-If you want your update site to be listed in the ImageJ update manager, follow the instructions at this page : {% include list-of-update-sites%}.
+If you want your update site to be listed in the ImageJ update manager, follow the instructions at this page : {% include list-of-update-sites%}
+.

 ## Further Reading